ENIGMA-infra/ENIGMA-PD/README.md

 ## Setting up Nipoppy
 Nipoppy is a lightweight framework for standardized data organization and processing of neuroimaging-clinical datasets.
 Its goal is to help users adopt the [FAIR principles](https://www.go-fair.org/fair-principles/) and improve the reproducibility of studies.

 The ongoing collaboration between the ENIGMA-PD team and Nipoppy team has streamlined data curation, processing, and analysis workflows, which signficantly simplifies tracking of data availability, addition of new pipelines and upgrading of existing pipelines.
 The ENIGMA-PD and Nipoppy team is available to support and guide users through the process of implementing the framework, ensuring a smooth transition.
+To join the Nipoppy support community, we recommend joining their [Discord channel](https://discord.gg/dQGYADCCMB).
+Here you can ask questions and find answers while working with Nipoppy.

-**Here, primairly we will use Nipoppy to help sites with 1) BIDSification, 2) FreeSurfer7 processing.** Additionally, we are testing out Nipoppy to also help with running 1) Sub-segmentation and 2) FS-QC containers - stay tuned for updates.
+**Here, primairly we will use Nipoppy to help you with 1) BIDSification, 2) FreeSurfer7 processing, 3) Sub-segmentation and 4) Quality control.**

 For more information, see the [Nipoppy documentation](https://nipoppy.readthedocs.io/en/stable/index.html).

 ### Getting started

-To install Nipoppy, we refer to the [Installation page](https://nipoppy.readthedocs.io/en/stable/installation.html).
+To install Nipoppy, we refer to the [Installation page](https://nipoppy.readthedocs.io/en/stable/overview/installation.html).

 Once Nipoppy is successfully installed, you will need to create a Nipoppy dataset and populate it with your data.
 There are a few different starting points depending on the current state of your dataset.
-These are detailed below.

-Note: in the global config file, you will need to add the path to a FreeSurfer license.
-You can get a FreeSurfer licence for free at [the FreeSurfer website](https://surfer.nmr.mgh.harvard.edu/registration.html).

-To join the Nipoppy support community, we recommend joining their [Discord channel](https://discord.gg/dQGYADCCMB).
-Here you can ask questions and find answers while working with Nipoppy.
+If you have your data already in BIDS format, click [here](#starting-with-bidsified-data).
+If you have DICOM of NIFTI files that are not yet in BIDS, continue below.

 #### Starting from source data (either DICOMs or NIfTIs that are *not yet* in BIDS)

-This is the scenario assumed by the Nipoppy [Quickstart page](https://nipoppy.readthedocs.io/en/stable/quickstart.html).
+This is the scenario assumed by the Nipoppy [Quickstart page](https://nipoppy.readthedocs.io/en/stable/overview/quickstart.html).
 Follow this guide to:
 1. Create an empty Nipoppy dataset (i.e. directory tree)
 2. Write a manifest file representing your data
-3. Modify the global config file with paths to e.g., your FreeSurfer license file
+3. Modify the global config file with paths to e.g., path to your container directory

 Note: if your dataset is cross-sectional (i.e. only has one session), you still need to create a `session_id` for the manifest.
 In this case the value would be the same for all participants.